-The reel comes pre-spooled with eight-pound monofilament line, but is easily convertible to higher quality, more powerful braided line.
+The reel comes pre-spooled with an eight-pound monofilament line but is easily convertible to higher quality, more powerful braided line.

-The Agility weighs only 6.4 ounces, has a 6.2:1 gear ratio, and comes wound with monofilament line.
-It works well with light and middle weight braided line too.
+The Agility weighs only 6.4 ounces, has a 6.2:1 gear ratio, and comes wound with a monofilament line.
+It works well with light and middle-weight braided lines too.

 While the rod is exceptional, the reel barely makes the cut.

 Our final combination rod and reel is made by Berkeley a leader in both freshwater and saltwater angling.

 You can a couple of choices in a rod.
 The first is a single-piece rod 6.5 feet in length.
 The second is slightly longer at 7 feet and comes in an upper and lower section.
 There are times when space is tight or the covering brush is so thick that a one-piece rod is difficult to maneuver.
 That’s where the two-piece style rod has an advantage.

 It is made with six ball bearings and one roller bearing for smooth operation.

 The lightweight graphite body and rotor withstand corrosion well, and the machined aluminum spool is light but strong and able to hold a substantial amount of line.